This post contains affiliate links. Click here to read my affiliate policy.

 There is wheat and gluten in the dough, dairy in the cheese topping, and more.
 The Paleo diet limits all of these foods, including legumes and grains as well as any food that wouldn’t have been found in a similar form in the Paleolithic era.

 This recipe finds suitable substitutes that not only retain the delicious flavors of traditional pizza but add to them.
-Try out this recipe in a woodfire stove like the DeliVita pizza oven to maximize and lock in flavors and ensure that crispy texture.
+Try out this recipe in a woodfire stove like the DeliVita pizza oven or an Ooni pizza oven to maximize and lock in flavors and ensure that crispy texture.

 Step 1: The Crust